-Enhance the station arrival experience, wayfinding and signposting to create a people-friendly space
+- Enhance the station arrival experience to create a people-friendly space - Improve step-free, disabled and accessible pedestrian links with town centre - Improve links between rail and bus stations - Turn Lytton Way into a 'town street' - Create good access for all travel modes with high quality, attractive cycling facilities, and prioritising sustainable and active modes - Make ground level the place where pedestrians move - Consolidate surface car parking to make better use of land and enable development opportunities

-- Improve step-free, disabled and accessible pedestrian links with town centre - Improve links between rail and bus stations - Turn Lytton Way into a 'town street' - Create good access for all travel modes with high quality, attractive cycling facilities, and prioritising sustainable and active modes - Make ground level the place where pedestrians move while giving pedestrians freedom to travel at whichever level they desire. - Consolidate surface car parking to make better use of land and enable development opportunities - High quality public realm, green infrastructure and creating space and opportunities for landscaping through rationalisation of vehicle space - Future proof for possible station upgrade, replacement of the Leisure Centre and improved links and development west of the rail station - Design in flexibility to accommodate changing behaviours and the most up to date and attractive technology and high speed digital connection - Celebrate the heritage of the town in the fabric, layout and design of the station gateway - Creating a lasting legacy of high quality placemaking - Putting people first, at the heart of the decision-making process
+- High quality public realm, green infrastructure and creating space and opportunities for landscaping through rationalisation of vehicle space - Future proof for possible station upgrade, replacement of the Leisure Centre and improved links and development west of the rail station - Design in flexibility to accommodate changing behaviours and new technology - Celebrate the heritage of the town in the fabric, layout and design of the station gateway - Creating a lasting legacy of high quality placemaking - Putting people first, at the heart of the decisionmaking process

-Preferred Option for Lytton Way
+Options for Lytton Way

 At the heart of the issues affecting Stevenage's station area is the design and function of Lytton Way.
-It severs the station from the town centre, provides a barrier and unpleasant environment for active travel modes and the public realm, uses land inefficiently so as to create unusable development parcels between it and the railway line, and undermines SBC and HCC's commitment to sustainable transportation.
+It severs the station from the town centre, provides a barrier and unpleasant environment for active travel modes and the public realm, uses land inefficiently so as to create unusable development parcels between it and the railway line, and undermine's SBC and HCC's commitment to sustainable transportation.